 More often than not, we may not definitively know if what we hear and how we are being moved is coming from God.
 Yet, remaining paralyzed and doing nothing is not an option.
 We can find support and confirmation from Scripture and Tradition, others who are wise and practiced in following God, then we can reassess our guidance and then act.
 If we are wrong, we learn from our mistakes and begin again.
 If we are on the mark, this helps us to build our confidence in recognizing God’s voice.
 What we do not want to do is remain indecisive out of fear or anxiety, from the perceived reaction that will come.
 Nor do we want to remain indifferent to action.

 Another important step in discipleship is that we are not to seek to impress, but to express.
-Adulation and acclaim for ourselves is not what we are about.
+Adulation and acclaim for ourselves are not what we are about.
 Our firm intent is to become less so that Christ becomes more.
 We are also to resist moralizing and condemning others while instead be willing to meet people where they are, accompany and break open the word in practical ways so they see the benefits of having God in their lives.
 The invitation and life of a disciple of Jesus is not an easy one.
 Will we follow?

 We need not be afraid that we don’t have what it takes, because we don’t at the start.
 Just as in learning to walk, our beginning attempts more often than not ended with a thud and us sitting on the floor or ground looking up.
 Yet, we got up, and with continued practice, we gained strength, balance, made corrections, and so began to gain confidence and the ability to move forward upright, step by wobbly step.
 Dr. Martin Luther King, Jr. put it more eloquently when he spoke to students at Spelman College in April of 1960.
 “If you can’t fly then run, if you can’t run then walk, if you can’t walk then crawl, but whatever you do you have to keep moving forward.”
 So it is in anything we do, but especially in the spiritual life.
 If we are not moving ahead we are falling behind.